1632 – Champlain was appointed the first governor of Canada.

 1782 – Sir John Johnson became superintendent-general of Indian Affairs in British North America.

-1843 – James Douglas, Chief Factor of the Hudson’s Bay Company, founded Fort Victoria, on Vancouver Island on March 14, 1843, when he landed at Clover Point with fifteen men to build a base for the Hudson’s Bay Company.
+1843 – James Douglas, Chief Factor of the Hudson’s Bay Company, founded Fort Victoria, on Vancouver Island, when he landed at Clover Point with fifteen men to build a base for the Hudson’s Bay Company.

 1860 – Thomas “Carbide” Wilson, who developed a steam generator to light the first arc lamp in Hamilton, and later invented electrical generators and incandescent lamps, born in Princeton.

 1864 – Sir Étienne-Paschal Taché and John A. Macdonald formed a government in Ottawa.